-Europe had been parting from its ages-old tie with religion and entering a new age of science and secularization.
-People were gaining wisdom from more the scripture.
-Intellectuality was less dominated by religion and increasingly dominated by natural science, economics, sociology and history.
-The trend away from religion in intellectual life was broad in its impact.
+Europe was entering a new age of science and secularization.
+People were gaining wisdom from more than scripture.
+More attention was given to natural science, economics, sociology and history.
+The trend away from attention to religion was broad in its impact.
 Leading composers were writing symphonies and sonatas rather than predominately ecclesiastic music.
 Rather than building churches and religious monuments, architects were being commissioned to build museums, libraries and other public buildings.
 Secular newspapers were becoming more influential.
-Works of literary fiction were ignoring devotion to God and instead uncovering personalities and the character of people.
+Works of literary fiction were more focused on personalities and character apart from religious devotion.

-It was a trend away from the devotion to godly magic and the magic of rituals practiced by the ancients.
+It was a trend away from devotion to magic.
 In ancient Greece people looked to the magic of the Oracle at Delphi to find the best course action.
-Now the trend for leaders in the more technologically advanced societies was toward decisions based on charts, statistics and other empirical data.
+But toward 1900 in the more technologically advanced societies, in Europe and the United States, there was more consultation with charts, statistics and other empirical data.

-And science was taking questions of physical health away from religious considerations.
-Through the Middle Ages the specific characteristics of nature were ignored.
-Instead, nature was viewed as operating according to larger, divine truths.
+And science was taking questions of physical health away from magic.
+Through the Middle Ages nature was viewed as operating according to larger, divine truths.
 Lion cubs, for example, were viewed as born dead and coming alive on the third day in order to symbolize the resurrection of Jesus Christ.
-And into the 1300s, philosophically-minded mystics were trying to grasp the whole.
+And into the 1300s, mystics were trying to understand the human body as a part of their grasp of the whole.
 But there were people defying these traditions.
 Influenced by nominalism, or by science, a few people were investigating specific aspects of nature.

-Microorganisms had been discovered in the 1670s by a Dutchman using a microscope, and now, almost 200 years later, it was learned that cholera was produced by the kind of micro-organism called bacteria, which attached to people's intestines and produced a toxin.
+Microorganisms had been discovered in the 1670s by a Dutchman using a microscope, and almost 200 years later it was learned that cholera was produced by a micro-organism called bacteria, which attached to people's intestines and produced a toxin.
 Cholera was killing thousands every year in Britain.
 The Thames River, which flowed through London, supplied people with drinking water and was also glutted with untreated sewage.
-By the 1850s, it was realized that cholera in London was being spread by the people of London drinking the contaminated water of the Thames.
+By the 1850s it was realized that people in London were getting cholera by drinking the contaminated water of the Thames.

-It was discovered that the human body was always at war with invasions from outside the body and that the body developed immunities.
+It was discovered that the human body was always at war with micro-organisms and that the body developed immunities.
 Virtually all city dwellers in Europe were exposed to tuberculosis, but only a small percentage died from the disease.
 Vaccines were invented to strengthen immunity.
-Vaccination was applied to combat smallpox.
-It was smallpox that concerned the inventor of vaccination, Edward Jenner (1749-1823).
+Vaccination had been invented by Edward Jenner (1749-1823) in his effort against smallpox.
 By 1835 in Britain, vaccination was mandatory for all.
 And vaccination became mandatory for all Germans during a small pox epidemic in 1874.
 But vaccination was resisted by some Protestants and by the Catholic Church.
 In countries predominately Catholic, death rates remained higher than in Britain.
 In the 1700s, smallpox had been as widespread as cancer would be in the late 1900s, when smallpox would be all but defeated.

-Another advance in medicine, and dentistry, was the use of narcotics to reduce pain.
+Another advance in scientific medicine, including dentistry, was the use of narcotics to reduce pain.
 In 1846 the first amputation of a limb – a leg – was performed on a patient under anesthesia.